-We expect to commence a subcutaneous prophylaxis clinical trial of marzeptacog alfa (activated) in 2017 and for ISU Abxis to commence a subcutaneous clinical trial of CB 2679d/ISU304 in the second quarter of 2017.
+We expect to commence a subcutaneous prophylaxis clinical trial of marzeptacog alfa (activated) in 2017 and for ISU Abxis to commence a subcutaneous clinical trial of CB 2679d/ISU304 in the second quarter of 2017 and clinical data is expected in the second half of 2017.
 Neither product candidate has previously been studied in human clinical trials using subcutaneous dosing.
 There can be no assurance that either product will achieve efficacious levels of biological activity when administered subcutaneously.
 There can also be no assurance that the clinical trial results will be positive or that the clinical trials will not generate unanticipated safety concerns.
 The failure of either product to achieve successful clinical trial endpoints, delays in clinical trial commencement or in clinical development generally, unanticipated adverse side effects, adverse immunological responses, or any other adverse developments or information related to our product candidates would significantly harm our business, its prospects and the value of our common stock.